-We wholeheartedly support the effort underway within Treasury and the Office of Management and Budget to establish government-wide, nonproprietary data standards for business reporting.
-Standards for government performance reporting can result in much more reliable, consistent and timely data.
+We appreciate the opportunity to reply to the US Treasury's Request for Comment regarding data standards.
+XBRL International and XBRL US support the effort underway within Treasury and the Office of Management and Budget (OMB) to establish government-wide, nonproprietary data standards for business reporting.
+Standards for government reporting will result in more reliable, consistent and timely data.
 As we know from our work, better, more timely data will allow agencies and the Administration to set policy more effectively, direct funds towards the most productive programs, and eliminate waste and fraud.
-Standards will help the American taxpayer understand how their dollars are spent.
+Standards will help the American taxpayer understand how their dollars are spent, and agency decision makers to have greater visibility into financial and program performance.